 • The movie was apparently going for a sort of “In the Heat of the Night” vibe between the sheriff and scientist guy.
 But it just comes off as offensive.

-• Segment 2, well, there’s not a lot going on, but it’s cute, and some of the dialog was used in the menu animation for the Shout!Factory DVD.
+• Segment 2, well, there’s not a lot going on, but it’s cute.

-• Callbacks: “rice a pipple” (Bride of the Monster) “Think I’ll head over to Party Beach and see how The Horror is doing.”
-(Horror of Party Beach) “I had such a pretty miiiiind!”
-(Girl in Gold Boots)
+• Callbacks: “rice a pipple” (Bride of the Monster), “Think I’ll head over to Party Beach and see how The Horror is doing.”
+(Horror of Party Beach) and “I had such a pretty miiiiind!”
+(Girl in Gold Boots).

 • Slam on Sally Forth outta nowhere!

 • Note to the Brains: Catfish Hunter did NOT change his name to Chapstick.
-He just appeared in a Chapstick commercial in which it was suggested that he might want to do so.
+He just appeared in a now-nearly-forgotten Chapstick commercial in which it was suggested that he might want to do so.
+He seems disinclined.
 So I say Servo’s Catfish Hunter joke stands as funny.

 • Segment 3 is fun, but that’s more of Bill than I want to see (no offense, Bill).